-The research conducted in this paper was a bench scale examination of the main factors that have an impact on the formation of THMs in the drinking water in the city of Tetova for the winter season of 2011.
+The research conducted in this paper was a bench scale examination of the main factors that have an impact on the formation of THMs in the drinking water in the city of Tetova for the spring season of 2011.
 In order to determine the THM formation, bench scale experiments were performed.
 The factors that determine the formation of THMs were observed in controlled conditions.
 The observed factors were: contact time, temperature, pH and chlorination dosage.
-The results of this research have shown that the higher the values of these factors are, the higher the formation of THMswere.
-The contact time significantly impacts the generation of THMs and their highest formation was $38.47 \mu g/L$ for contact time of 0.5 hours, whereas for the other contact times (1, 2, 3 and 4 hours) the increase in THM concentration was at lower rates.
+The results of this research have shown that the higher the values of these factors are, the higher the formation of THMs were.
+The contact time significantly impacts the generation of THMs and their highest formation was 40.68 μg/L for contact time of 0.5 hours, whereas for the other contact times (1, 2, 3 and 4 hours) the increase in THM concentration was at lower rates.
 The increase in temperature yields the formation of THMs, however, the impact of this factor has been lower compared to other factors.
 The pH values (6, 7, 8 and 9) showed the most significant effect on the formation of THMs and their content was increased with the increase of the pH.
-The increase of chlorine dosages resulted in an increase of THMs, especially at the dosage interval 6 to 10 mg/L.
+The increase of chlorine dosages resulted in an increase of THMs, especially at the dosage interval 6 to 10 mg/L. Generally, in spring season were recorded higher results of THMs than in winter season.